Strolling along Laguna Beach

 12. Enjoy a peaceful morning hike at Crystal Cove State Park

-Views at Crystal Cove State Park in Laguna Beach, CA
+Hiking at Crystal Cove State Park

-This hidden gem in Orange County’s Laguna Beach provides serenity, scenic views, and an intense hiking trails for a fabulous workout.
+This hidden gem in Orange County’s offers serenity, scenic views, and a variety of intense hiking trails.
 Crystal Cove is a beautiful, peaceful state park for enjoying nature and taking beautiful photography.
 The hills are very steep, so be ready for an awesome lower body workout!
-Crystal Cove is an outstanding place to train for races.
-There is a really nice beach too, which isn’t as crowded as more touristy choices.
-After your hike, enjoy some R&R at the beach!
+We like hiking the El Moro trail which is moderately steep and offers great views of the coast.
+On a side note, I have heard about a few scary mountain lion encounters here (mostly with cyclists) which does make me a bit nervous.

 Address: 8471 N Coast Hwy, Laguna Beach, CA 92651